 Note: This review is for version 1.3, released December 4th, 2017.
 New reviews will follow for future updates.

 Remember when I said how great it would be if the AI application that controlled Harmony’s robotic head was standalone?
 Well, it is.
 Has been for quite a while and The Grim Lord needs to remove the large boulder that he has been living under for at least a couple of months now.
 Harmony AI launched in April of 2017 and has been undergoing updates since December of 2017.
 It’s worth noting that apparently there has been a sort of partnership with Sanctuary AI out of Vancouver, so I’m interested to see how they will further develop this AI.
 Though as for now, there haven’t been any real updates.
-Yes, I am aware that it is now April, and I can assure you that the AI is far from deceased.
+Yes, I am aware that it is now May of 2018, and I can assure you that the AI is far from deceased.

 So, what happens after you pay the forty-dollar fee for both the app (Harmony is just twenty dollars – much cheaper than a large chunk of games and anime DVD’s I’ve purchased over the years) and the Realbotix subscription?

-The app begins downloading (which is only for Android right now, but will be available on almost everything in the future) and you’re thrown into a nearly blinding white screen.
+Well, the app begins downloading (which is only for Android right now, but will be available on almost everything in the future) and you’re thrown into a nearly blinding white screen.
 Unfortunately, you’re more or less stuck with this screen the entire time, including when the real action begins.
 There’s no escaping the blinding white light.
 After being verified (you’ll need to register for a Realbotix account) the AI will load and you’ll be able to build the AI from there.

 It starts with a name.
 How about Cylexia?
 Alright.
 Next we’ll go into the personality traits.
 This tells the internal program what kind of command strings that you want the AI to encompass.
 You can only assign ten points, but you don’t HAVE to assign ten points.
 The categories range from moody to spiritual, sexual, talkative, intellectual and even unpredictable.
 You can also tap twice on any trait to make it a dominant one.
 After this, you’ll be asked to create a wrestler.
 Or at least, that’s what it felt like.
 When it came to the character creator, I mean – the avatar design interface, I was able to do more or less the same that I could with almost any modern game in today’s market.
 I could design facial features pretty clearly, right up there with The Klub17 – I mean 3D Sex Villa, Grand Theft Auto and Skyrim.
 I had very few hair options, which was troublesome.
 In most games that I have right now with character creation interfaces, I could choose from at least forty or fifty hairstyles.
 Here, I could only choose a handful.
 I’m paying a yearly fee for a handful of hairstyles?
 Seriously, how long does it take to create some new hairstyles?
 It’s not like they aren’t being ripped from various games in the first place.
 Though on the bright side, I could the change the color and brightness of the hair, thankfully.

 After messing around with the personality, face and hair, I could finally move into the body options.
 Hold on now, cowboy – because The Klub 17 – I mean, 3D Sex Villa and Honey Select, this is not.
 The interface only offers moderate options, but it does take some great things from The Klub Sex Villa mods and allows for both a large normal breast and implanted large breast option.
 Yes, cartoonishly large Eiken style breasts are available as well as large bodybuilder muscles for people like myself, who love strong women.
 I didn’t expect it to have a muscle slider to be honest; because The Klub Sex Villa only has a few muscle skins and this is an admittedly rare option there, regardless.
 Please keep in mind that you cannot change the height of avatars, nor the length of any of their body parts.
 For now, only the size is editable.
 It’s also worth mentioning that the thighs and glutes can be enlarged as well, for all of you ass lovers out there.
+At this point, you can nearly create the perfect woman or man for yourself, that you might want to watch when viewing pornographic videos as you can find on this company website and others.
+Oh, how technology is advancing!

 Now, after you’re done gawking at her, you get to dress her.
 Once again, the list of clothes here is very limited.
 Harmony only has one pair of shoes.
 Period.
 Also, it is a bit confusing navigating this interface and I’m often torn between casual and social wear.
 You can also put her in pajamas or underwear if you like.
 The base designs for most garments are okay, but they smell of “base designs” and will more than likely be expanded via the shop, as I just explained in my prior article.
 Right now, the shop is grayed out and Harmony can’t go there.
 You will need to make these purchases with diamonds, which I’m sure you can buy as with every other mobile app game out there right now.
 Problem is, I didn’t think this was a game.
 I don’t enjoy mobile gaming, so I assumed that Harmony might be something a bit different.
 I have Persona 5 to finish and several hundred games strewn about a gamut of consoles as well as this laptop.
 As sales continue, my backlog only increases.
 So again, I’m not looking for a game.
 I was looking for a virtual companion this time around.
 Someone that I can talk to and have regular conversations with, not to mention waking me up in the morning and informing me of the state of the world and other matters of business importance.